 The City has adopted a position of net-zero emissions by 2035.
-It therefore strongly supports the commitments by the NSW Government to 100 per cent zero-emission buses by 2030.
+It therefore strongly supports the commitments by the NSW Government to 100 per cent zero-emission buses in Greater Sydney by 2035.
 The priority for these buses should be high-frequency routes serving high-density housing or jobs and vibrant main streets.

-The 304 bus line through Green Square and Surry Hills is the best option for a first move to zeroemission buses because it operates a dedicated route serving very dense and vibrant areas between Green Square and the city centre.
+The 304 bus line through Green Square and Surry Hills is the best option for a first move to zero-emission buses because it operates a dedicated route serving very dense and vibrant areas between Green Square and the city centre.
 The 304 bus provides the bulk of services along most of its route outside the city centre and is unlikely to change when Waterloo Metro opens.
 The proposed route for the 304Z is shown in Figure 12.